-Taimen fishing is not easy which makes it an incredibly rewarding fish to catch on the fly.
+Taimen fishing is not easy, making it an incredibly rewarding fish to catch on the fly.
 In essence, you are also fishing for an endangered species.
 The big draw is to see a monster “trout.”
 Taimen destroy a dry fly.
 I have even had 30inch Taimen get swallowed whole by huge fish!

 I absolutely love Mongolia.
 It is an amazing fishery that might remind one of Montana, but the only difference is you can find “Trout”/Taimen over 60inch.
 The Mongolian people are amazing; it is not only a great fishing experience but also a spiritual experience.

 How do you fish for Taimen?
 What are the important tactics, techniques, and tips used for fishing for Taimen?

 Well, basically, we are swinging flies in a very aggressive manner.
 Imagine casting a giant squirrel pattern at a 45-degree angle and jigging it across the surface as if it’s swimming or possibly injured.
 We also use the same technique when fishing a sinking line, but obviously, it is swinging and jigging large baitfish patterns in the deeper pools.
 You need to be on guard 24/7 as you could have the fish of a lifetime hit your fly at every second.
 One thing that is also very different from normal trout fishing is that we set the hook with a strip set.
 If you trout strike a fish, you will lose almost every one of them.
 We always say set the fly like you want to break your fly off.

 Basic gear requirements and recommendations on what to look for?